moore3930/moore3930.github.io/index.md

 * Machine Translation. ([github](https://github.com/THUNLP-MT/MT-Reading-List))
 * Machine Learning. ([github](-))

-And here are some [problems]() I really get interested in now.
-If you are willing to discuss some of them, leave me a message, and I'm always open to collaborations, or any kind of chat.
+Here are some [problems]() I get interested in now.
+If you're willing to chat about them, leave me a message.
+I'm always open to collaborations, or any kind of chat.

 -----

 ### Papers